Figure 1. Strategic executive roundtable breakfast in action

 The importance of developing geothermal energy in Indonesia is not only to fulfill the energy needs but also to achieve our commitment on the Paris Agreement.
 Based on the Paris Agreement signed in 2016, Indonesia stated that we could reduce 26% of our greenhouse gas emissions (314 Million Metric Tons of CO2 equivalent) independently and even higher with world assistance, reaching 41% (398 Million Metric Tons of CO2 equivalent).

 Moreover, Indonesia energy mix target is 23% of renewable energy by 2025.
 However, the target seems to be difficult to reach.
 Dewan Energi Nasional (DEN) set the target with a 7-8% economic growth assumption, but in reality, it is only 5%.
 Then, a rearrangement is needed to adjust the portion of renewable energy in the energy mix target in 2025 and improve the effort for developing renewable energy.

-Mr. Luky Yusgiantoro identified that the absence of renewable energy in Rencana Pembangunan Jangka Panjang Nasional (RPJP) and Rencana Pembangunan Jangka Menegah Nasional (RPJMN) might be the root problem.
+Mr. Luky Yusgiantoro identified that the absence of renewable energy in Rencana Pembangunan Jangka Panjang Nasional (RPJP Nasional) and Rencana Pembangunan Jangka Menegah Nasional (RPJMN) might be the root problem.
 He recommends making this issue as a priority and hopes the new government will include renewable energy in the next RPJMN.
-Mr. Luky also suggests optimizing geothermal fund and allocate some portion of petroleum fund for renewable energy to reduce the risk in geothermal investment.
+Mr. Luky also suggests optimizing geothermal fund and allocating some portions of petroleum fund for renewable energy to reduce the risk in geothermal investment.

-All in all, in order to ensure a smooth energy transition and backing energy security and sovereignty, support from the government in pricing policy and subsidy model are required.
-Independent Power Producer (IPP) also need to commit to perform a cost-effective operation, making geothermal power more affordable.
+All in all, to ensure a smooth energy transition and backing energy security and sovereignty, supports from the government in pricing policy and subsidy model are required.
+Independent Power Producer (IPP) also needs to commit to perform a cost-effective operation, making geothermal power more affordable.